prashant1k99/ssg/README.md

 ## Future Enhancements

+- [ ] Write test cases to cover all the features
 - [ ] Parallel processing of the build
 - [ ] Improved CI/CD scripts using GitHub Actions
 - [ ] Incremental builds (only build changed or new files)